TosbackCgusBridge-Bot/CGUs-versions/Ucla/Privacy Policy.md

 Copyright

-© 2006 The Regents of the University of California
+© 2012-2017 The Regents of the University of California

 Credits

-Photographs © 2003 by Alan Nyiri, courtesy of the Atkinson Photographic Archive, Stephanie Diani, © 2006 Regents of the University of California, © 2012 Kyle Alexander
+Photographs include multiple images © 2012 Kyle Alexander, licensed to UCLA. © 2013 Coral Von Zumwalt, licensed to UCLA. and © 2010-2015 Elena Zhukova for the University of California Office of the President.
+Please do not re-publish photos without verifying ownership or license terms.
+No third party use.